devrebeleza/week4-common-layout/README-SERVERLESS.md

 ### Using express

-if we want to use express to manage our http request, we need express and serverles-http packages
+if we want to use express to handle our http request, we need express and serverles-http packages

 ```
 npm install express --save